wp-plugins/insidewordsyncher/readme.txt

 == Description ==

-The InsideWord Syncher plugin synchs all your public posts (password protected posts are skipped) to [InsideWord.com](http://www.insideword.com/) to help promote your blog and your content.
-Future releases of the plugin will provide analytics features with suggestions on what to do to improve your posts to draw more readers.

-We'd like to take the time to thank the many users who have downloaded this plugin so.
+The plugin has been temporarily taken down since we've encountered several issues, among them an overload of our servers (we received 6,000+ articles!).
+We'd like to take the time to thank the many users who have downloaded this plugin.
 Everyone has been very patient and supportive.

-As a side note, we'd also like to mention that although our site can support multiple languages, we'd advise against uploading content with non-latin characters as the site was not tested for this and we cannot guarantee that your character set will transfer over.
+We didn't expect this many users would try and use the plugin in so short a time and were caught a little unprepared hehe :P

+We will bring back the plugin once we've optimized the servers and added some much needed features such as organization of categories.

 = Current features: =
 * Synch all posts over to InsideWord.com.